EU tweaks Russia oil sanctions plan in bid to win over reluctant states - sources | Headlines

 EU tweaks Russia oil sanctions plan in bid to win over reluctant states - sources

-Diplomats said talks were complex but many expressed confidence that a compromise among all 27 EU governments could be reached before next week.
-"AN OBJECTIVE PROBLEM" Under the original proposal, most EU countries would have to stop buying Russian crude oil six months after adoption of the measures, and halt imports of refined oil products from Russia by the end of the year.
+The European Commission proposed changes to its planned embargo on Russian oil to give Hungary, Slovakia and the Czech Republic more time to shift their energy supplies, EU sources said, although failed to reach a breakthrough on Friday.

-The European Commission has proposed changes to its planned embargo on Russian oil to give Hungary, Slovakia, and the Czech Republic more time to prepare for the shift in their energy supplies, three EU sources said on Friday.
+The European Commission proposed changes to its planned embargo on Russian oil to give Hungary, Slovakia and the Czech Republic more time to shift their energy supplies, EU sources said, although failed to reach a breakthrough on Friday.
 The EU executive set out the embargo this week as part of its toughest-yet package of sanctions against Russia over the conflict in Ukraine.
-But Hungary and other member states said they were worried about the impact on their own economies.
+But Hungary and other EU member states said they were worried about the impact on their own economies.

-More discussions were expected later on Friday and perhaps into the weekend, the sources added, speaking on condition of anonymity.
-Diplomats said talks were complex but many expressed confidence that a compromise among all 27 EU governments could be reached before next week.
+The tweaked proposal - which EU envoys discussed on Friday morning without reaching an agreement - would give the three countries help to upgrade their refineries to process oil from elsewhere and delay their exit from Russian oil to 2024, the sources said.
+The initial proposal called for an end to EU imports of Russian crude and oil products by the end of this year.

+One said the Commission was in talks on Friday afternoon to find a compromise with Budapest and possibly Bratislava.
+"I don't think we'll see a breakthrough today, more likely at the weekend," the diplomat said.

-"AN OBJECTIVE PROBLEM" Under the original proposal, most EU countries would have to stop buying Russian crude oil six months after the adoption of the measures and halt imports of refined oil products from Russia by the end of the year.
+'AN OBJECTIVE PROBLEM' Under the original proposal, most EU countries had to stop buying Russian crude oil six months after adoption of the measures, and halt imports of refined oil products from Russia by the end of the year.
 Hungary and Slovakia were initially given until the end of 2023 to adapt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)